Fixing Expert

 utility knife

-3. Wall Trimmer
+4. Wall Trimmer

 wall timmer

-4. Scissors
+5. Scissors

 scissors

-5. Snap Cutter
+6. Snap Cutter

 snap cutter

 A snap cutter or tile cutter is a great tool to cut vinyl plank flooring.
-Keep in your mind that snap cutters come in various versions for cutting different surfaces.
-And, you should avoid renting out the one that’s used for ceramic tile cutting.
+Keep in mind that snap cutters come in various versions for cutting different surfaces.
+You can rent a tile cutter that is used for flooring installations.
+That’s because it comprises a sharp blade to cut the vinyl sheets or planks without any crumbs.

-• handy tools are best for small-scale flooring installations.
+• Handy tools are best for small-scale flooring installations.

 • Handy tools can’t be used for large-scale flooring installations.